LaansDole/distributed-llm-mac/README.md

 # Distributed LLM System

-A scalable system for processing research papers across multiple Mac computers using LM Studio and Ollama.
+A scalable system for processing research papers across multiple Mac computers using **LM Studio** for enhanced performance.
 Transform your 30-minute research paper review process into a 2-minute automated analysis by distributing work across all your Mac computers.

-Perfect for:
+Perfect for Mac-based research labs and academic environments:
 - Researchers analyzing hundreds of papers
 - Literature reviews and systematic studies
 - Extracting key findings from academic papers
 - Summarizing methodologies and results
+- Optimizing Mac hardware utilization for research workflows
+- Processing large document collections efficiently

-## System Architecture
+## System Architecture (Mac-Focused with LM Studio)

 ```
                   Your Local Network